 May 2011: ‘Microvoluntering: Evidence of Impact’ - We carried out what was believed to be the first study into the impact of microvolunteering

-May 2011: ‘Change the World From Just Your Classroom’ Project - We released what was believed to be the first teacher education resource to enable students to volunteer as part of a citizenship course during a class lesson, without them leaving their classroom!
+May 2011: ‘Change the World From Just Your Classroom’ Project - We released what was believed to be the first teacher education resource to enable teachers to educate their students about becoming responsible citizens via microvolunteering.

 April 2011: How To Set Up A Microvolunteering Project - 40 plus page handbook for charities and nonprofits published on ‘How To Set Up A Microvolunteering Project’.
 Described by Volunteer Match as the ‘most comprehensive guide to microvolunteering we’ve seen’.